nickdrozd/nickdrozd.github.io/_posts/2019-06-04-recursion-misnomer.md

 RecursionError: maximum recursion depth exceeded
 {% endhighlight %}

-`RecursionError: maximum recursion depth exceeded`. **But there was no recursion!** It would be more accurate and less loaded to say `StackLimitError: maximum call stack depth exceeded`.
+`RecursionError: maximum recursion depth exceeded`. **But there was no recursion!** It would be more accurate to say `StackLimitError: maximum call stack depth exceeded`.

 `f1000` will run just fine if the "maximum recursion depth" (really, the maximum call stack depth) is adjusted: